-SNS provides the ability to create Topic which is a logical access point and communication channel.
+- SNS provides the ability to create a Topic which is a logical access point and communication channel.

-Producers and Consumers communicate asynchronously with subscribers by producing and sending a message to a topic
+- Producers and Consumers communicate asynchronously with subscribers by producing and sending a message on a topic.

-Amazon Management console is the web-based user interface which can be used to manage SNS
+- Amazon Management console is the web-based user interface that can be used to manage SNS

-AWS provide libraries in various languages which provide basic functions that automate tasks such as cryptographically signing your requests, retrying requests, and handling error responses
+- AWS provides libraries in various languages which provide basic functions that automate tasks such as cryptographically signing your requests, retrying requests, and handling error responses

 SNS Supported Transport Protocols

 - HTTP, HTTPS – Subscribers specify a URL as part of the subscription registration; notifications will be delivered through an HTTP POST to the specified URL.

 - Email, Email-JSON – Messages are sent to registered addresses as email.
 Email-JSON sends notifications as a JSON object, while Email sends text-based email.

 - SQS – Users can specify an SQS queue as the endpoint; SNS will enqueue a notification message to the specified queue (which subscribers can then process using SQS APIs such as ReceiveMessage, DeleteMessage, etc.)

 - SMS – Messages are sent to registered phone numbers as SMS text messages